deborah-idowu/My-Azure-APIM-Appservice/README.md

     -   OpenAPI 3 APIs can be easily imported as described [here](https://devblogs.microsoft.com/premier-developer/importing-an-openapi-api-into-azure-api-management-service/).
 -   Authentication and authorization
     -   API Management has various [authentication and authorization](https://learn.microsoft.com/en-us/azure/api-management/authentication-authorization-overview) mechanisms available to secure user access to features and APIs.
-    -   You can use Azure Active Directory with [OAuth](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-protect-backend-with-aad) or [B2C](https://learn.microsoft.com/en-us/azure/active-directory-b2c/secure-api-management?tabs=app-reg-ga) to achieve this.
+    -   You can integrate API Management with Azure Active Directory via [OAuth](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-protect-backend-with-aad) or [AD B2C](https://learn.microsoft.com/en-us/azure/active-directory-b2c/secure-api-management?tabs=app-reg-ga).
 -   Create API revisions and versions
     -   [Revisions](https://learn.microsoft.com/en-us/azure/api-management/api-management-revisions) allow you to modify your API endpoints in a safe/non-breaking way.
     -   Consumers of an API will be able to choose which [version](https://learn.microsoft.com/en-us/azure/api-management/api-management-versions) of your API to use.